 Electrical safety for landlords

 Faulty electrics can result in serious injury, death or fire.
-Electrical equipment and wires deteriorate with use and time, and it is important to ensure your guests are safe during their stay.
-When it comes to electrical safety in a holiday let, here’s what you need to know.
+Electrical equipment and wiring deteriorates with use and time, it is important to ensure your guests are safe during their stay.
+When it comes to electrical safety in a holiday cottage, below is what you need to know.

 What are the regulations for electricity safety?

-Unlike gas, there is no legal requirement for you, the landlord, to obtain and renew an Electrical Safety Certificate.
-However, landlords are required, by law, to ensure that all electrical appliances, circuits and fixed installations within the property are safe and are not hazardous to their guests.
+Unlike gas, there is no legal requirement for you, the owner, to obtain and renew an Electrical Safety Certificate.
+However, owners are required, by law, to ensure that all electrical appliances, circuits and fixed installations within the property are safe and are not hazardous to their guests.